JaxGaussianProcesses/GPJax/docs/examples/pytrees.md

   such as `grad`.

-We achieve this through providing a base `Module` abstraction to cleanly handles parameter trainability and optimising transformations for JAX models.
+We achieve this through providing a base `Module` abstraction to cleanly handle parameter trainability and optimising transformations of JAX models.